Radagaisus/Orpheus/README.md

 There are two scenarios:

 1. **Authentication**: `req.user` is undefined, so the user is not logged in.
 We create an object `{fb_id: fb.id}` to use in the map.
 Orpheus requests `hget prefix:users:map:fb_ids fb_id`.
 If a match is found we continue as usual.
 Otherwise a new user is created.
+In both cases, the user's Facebook information is updated.

 2. **Authorization**: `req.user` is defined.
-The anonymous function is automatically called, and the user's Facebook information is updated.
+The anonymous function is called right away and the user's Facebook information is updated.

 ## Validations ##